devices-lab/MakeDevice-backend/README.md

 2. Activate it with `source venv/bin/activate`
 3. Install dependencies `pip3 install -r requirements.txt`

+You must use Python version `3.11`, or lower, othewsie it won't work with some outdated dependencies.
+To control Python versions you may use the `pyenv` tool.

+1. `brew install pyenv`
+2. `pyenv install 3.11.0`
+3. `pyenv global 3.11.0` to set globally or `pyenv local 3.11.0` to set in the current directory.

 ## Running the server

 Run the program with `python3 run.py`